 Our vision is a corridor that includes a completed active transportation trail and linear park to connect communities to each other, and to other regional travel options, and that is actively used and enjoyed by a diverse range of people.

 We are working to ensure that the Eastside Rail Corridor is transformed into the following:

-A connected multi-use corridor that everyone can use and enjoy, including people who walk and bike.
+A connected and protected active transportation and recreation trail that everyone can use and enjoy, including people who walk and bike.